US State Privacy Laws

 The Utah Consumer Privacy Act, signed March 24, 2022 and effective December 31, 2023, has been characterized as among the most business-friendly of the early comprehensive privacy laws.
 Uses an opt-out model for both general and sensitive data (no opt-in required for sensitive data, unlike most states).
 Higher threshold: $25 million annual revenue AND processing data of 100,000+ consumers.
 Does not require data protection assessments.
 Utah AI Policy Act provisions updating the UCPA framework take effect July 1, 2026.[7]

 Beyond the comprehensive law: Utah is the most active state across this directory’s non-privacy topics.
-Adult-content age verification — in force.
-Social media — the Social Media Regulation Act (SB 152 / HB 311, re-enacted as SB 194 / HB 464) requires parental consent for minors and imposes a default overnight curfew; enjoined, on appeal.
-App store — the App Store Accountability Act (SB 142), the first such law in force (May 2026), requires app-store age verification and parental consent for minors.
-VPN — SB 73 is the first state statute to write VPN circumvention into an age-verification law (a Utah-located user is covered behind a VPN; sites may not explain VPN use), effective May 6, 2026 but currently on hold pending challenge.
-4th Amendment / surveillance — Utah’s electronic-information privacy statute and its warrant requirement for geofence and other reverse searches are among the strongest state protections; Utah was also among the first states to require a warrant for police facial recognition, and it requires warrants for drone surveillance and cell-site simulators and regulates ALPRs.
-AI — the AI Policy Act mandates disclosure of generative-AI interactions.[50][51][44][52][54][55]
+Adult-content age verification: in force.
+Social media: the Social Media Regulation Act (SB 152 / HB 311, re-enacted as SB 194 / HB 464) requires parental consent for minors and imposes a default overnight curfew; enjoined, on appeal.
+App store: the App Store Accountability Act (SB 142), the first such law in force (May 2026), requires app-store age verification and parental consent for minors.
+VPN: SB 73 is the first state statute to write VPN circumvention into an age-verification law (a Utah-located user is covered behind a VPN; sites may not explain VPN use), effective May 6, 2026, but Utah agreed not to enforce it until September 3, 2026 after Aylo (Pornhub’s parent) challenged it in court.
+4th Amendment / surveillance: Utah’s electronic-information privacy statute and its warrant requirement for geofence and other reverse searches are among the strongest state protections; Utah was also among the first states to require a warrant for police facial recognition, and it requires warrants for drone surveillance and cell-site simulators and regulates ALPRs.
+AI: the AI Policy Act mandates disclosure of generative-AI interactions.[50][51][44][52][54][55]

 Iowa – ICDPA